 Fairmount - Sidell is a very small town located in the state of Illinois.
 With a population of 2,748 people and just one neighborhood, Fairmount - Sidell is the 495th largest community in Illinois.
-Fairmount - Sidell has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Fairmount - Sidell was built prior to World War II, making it one of the older and more historic towns in the country.

 Fairmount - Sidell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fairmount - Sidell is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Fairmount - Sidell who work in management occupations (19.22%), office and administrative support (11.39%), and teaching (6.79%).